 That’s right 4 “HUGES”!
 It means these very deadly diseases can be cured.
 Over and over in my research I found much consensus from experts that people with any of these cardiovascular diseases should be tested for mercury, cadmium and lead.

-So if you have high blood pressure, let me ask you: Have you been tested for these toxins or were you put on a drug that you need to take forever?
+If you have high blood pressure, ask yourself: Have you been tested for these toxins, or did your clinician prescribe a drug you must take indefinitely?

-Frequently the medical establishment will thumb its nose at some diagnostic test or alternative treatment because it hasn’t been subjected to enough research, even though it has been well documented that the medical establishment itself very frequently uses tests and treatments that have little evidence.
+The medical establishment often dismisses certain diagnostic tests or alternative treatments for lacking sufficient research, even though it frequently uses tests and treatments that have little supporting evidence.
 Studies have shown that as little as 11 to 14% of medical doctors’ recommendations are based on good evidence, and as much as half of their recommendation are based on opinion alone.
 Read all about it here at JAMA.

 In this case, however, there is plenty of good evidence.
 The connection between lead, mercury and cadmium to high blood pressure, high cholesterol, heart attacks, stroke, cardiac arrhythmias, carotid artery stenosis and atherosclerosis is beyond any doubt.
 Much of what I am writing here can be found on the Centers for Disease Control and Prevention’s website.
 Did you get that?
-This information is not on some kooky left wing health blog.
-This research is in the most respected peer-reviewed medical journals.
-The more I dig into this the more I am floored that testing for these toxins isn’t routine.
+This information does not come from a fringe health blog; the most respected peer-reviewed medical journals publish this research.
+The more I investigate, the more surprised I am that routine testing for these toxins is not standard practice.

 Even more convincing is that we know exactly how these toxins cause the cardiovascular disease.
 It is not often that we get not only clear evidence of the cause of a problem, but also the understanding of how and why it happens.
 If you read the references I have at the bottom of this article you can read for yourself how mercury, lead and cadmium cause high blood pressure, high cholesterol, heart attacks, stroke, cardiac arrhythmias, carotid artery stenosis and atherosclerosis.
 Granted, this is some very technical biochemistry and physiology, but I want you to be convinced because it’s TRUE!

-What is so exciting is that diagnosing and treating mercury, lead and cadmium toxicity is scientific, safe and effective.
+Diagnosing and treating mercury, lead and cadmium toxicity is scientific, safe and effective!

 It may take decades to accumulate the levels of these toxins that cause cardiovascular disease, but I have personally witnessed dangerous levels of these toxins being reduced to very low levels in as little as 3 months.
 There are many variables that affect just how long it takes eliminate these toxins, but getting rid of them is 100% doable!